Documenting service assets

 This should include:

-- Technology component – a summary of where the asset sits within your service’s technical architecture
+- technology component: a summary of where the asset sits within your service’s technical architecture

 A clearly defined labelling system will allow you to organise and filter this information and make it easy to be assessed.
-For example, it may be useful to be able to see all OFFICIAL SENSITIVE assets involved in the ‘Transmission’ of data when performing a threat modelling exercise.
+For example, it may be useful to be able to see all OFFICIAL-SENSITIVE assets involved in the transmission of data when performing a threat modelling exercise.

 Example data asset entry

-- Asset Title: Grant Application Data
+- Asset name: Grant application data

-- Type: Data
+- Category: Data

-- Component: Storage
+- Life cycle stage: Storage

 Example infrastructure asset entry

-- Asset Title: VPN Portal
+- Asset name: VPN portal

 - Description: Remote login capability made up of an internet gateway server and authentication mechanism.

-- Type: IT Hardware Asset
+- Category: Hardware

-- Owner: IT Department and Senior Responsible Officer
+- Owner: IT Department and SRO

 Step 4: Protect your documented asset list